COVID-19 Policies and Assurances

 All residents are required to download the HSE COVID-19 app as part of our lease agreement.
 You will be required to show this downloaded app on arrival to GHR.
 This app was released earlier this year and will allow health authorities to track and trace your contacts in the event you contract the virus and notify you in the case you have been in contact with someone who has contracted the virus.
 Irrespective of your vaccination status, you are required to download the app.
 Access to certain commercial businesses (pubs, bars, restaurants) require proof of vaccination within Ireland.
-Residents in posession of an EU Covid Cert can upload their cert to the HSE App.
+Residents in possession of an EU Covid Cert can upload their cert to the HSE App.

 What Will Quarantine at GHR Entail If Required?

-After your home quarantine, residents wishing to continue exercising social distancing within apartments are deemed ‘a family unit’ by GHR and, therefore, timetabling regarding communal use areas within the apartment will be left to individual residents to establish.
+Residents wishing to exercise social distancing within apartments are deemed ‘a family unit’ by GHR and, therefore, timetabling regarding communal use areas within the apartment will be left to individual residents to establish.

 If you are an existing resident and have COVID-19 concerns, or feel you may have developed symptoms, please email us at both [email protected] and [email protected].
 For out of office hours, please contact our security team on 0868182370.